Dr gläi Brinz, Foto/Photo: Basler Marionettentheater.

 The first performance of The Little Prince (Der Kleine Prinz) at the Marionette Theatre in Basel took place in 1960.

-The timeless novella by the French writer-pilot Antoine de Saint-Exupéry (1900-1944) has appeared in more than three hundred languages and dialects.
+The timeless novella by the French writer and pilot Antoine de Saint-Exupéry (1900-1944) has been translated into more than 300 languages and dialects.

 In Switzerland, the book has been translated into the four national languages (der Kleine Prinz, le petit Prince, il piccolo Principe, il pitchen Prinzi and even into Baaseldutsch: Dr gläi Brinz).
 The Little Prince is the most translated book in the world after the Bible.

-The story is meant for children, but the subject is adults.
+The story is intended for children, but the subject matter is suitable for adults.
 The book is a must for adults.
-De Saint-Exupéry wrote the book Le Petit Prince in 1943 in his place of exile, New York.
-That year, the English translation ‘The Litte Prince’ appeared with the author’s drawings.
+De Saint-Exupéry wrote the book Le Petit Prince in 1943, during his time of exile in New York.
+That year, the English translation ‘The Little Prince” appeared with the author’s drawings.

 The author did not live to see the first French edition.
 He died on 31 July 1944 as an Allied air force pilot in the Mediterranean.
 The French edition appeared in 1946.
 The first Baaseldütschi Ussgoob (Basel German edition) appeared in 2016.